 The report is the fourth update of Global Financial Integrity’s groundbreaking report, Illicit Financial Flows from Developing Countries 2002-2006.
-For the first time, this year’s report incorporates re-exporting data from Hong Kong and uses disaggregated—as opposed to aggregated—bilateral trade data for those countries which report it.
+For the first time, the 2013 report incorporates re-exporting data from Hong Kong and uses disaggregated—as opposed to aggregated—bilateral trade data for those countries which report it.

 The developing world lost US$946.7 billion in illicit outflows in 2011, an increase of 13.7% over 2010.
 The capital outflows stem from crime, corruption, tax evasion, and other illicit activity.